 Since we were already having cashew cheese and crackers, he simply filled the dates with almond butter.
 In theory, it’s kind of like Elvis’ famed sandwich, but with dates taking the place of bananas.

-I have another bacon wrapped date recipe on the blog using cashew cheese, and it’s delicious.
-However, when you want something faster that doesn’t require any prep time, these almond butter stuffed dates are the way to go.
+I have another vegan bacon wrapped date recipe on the blog using cashew cheese, and it’s delicious.
+However, when you want something faster that doesn’t require any prep time, these almond butter stuffed vegan bacon dates are the way to go.

 We chose Deglet dates over Medjool for price reasons.
 (Deglets are considerably cheaper.)
-They also are smaller, which means there’s a better balance of flavors with the nut butter & bacon.
+They also are smaller, which means there’s a better balance of flavors with the nut butter & seitan bacon.

-The seitan bacon wrapped dates went over like gangbusters at our gathering with vegans and non-vegans alike.
+The vegan bacon dates went over like gangbusters at our gathering with vegans and non-vegans alike.
 We made enough so that everyone could have 3 per person, but we easily could have doubled that amount.
 They were gone in no time.

 So if you need an appetizer in a hurry for Christmas Eve, Christmas Day, New Year’s Eve, or whenever, keep this idea in mind.
 The dates can be filled and wrapped ahead of time and then quickly fried when your guests arrive.